cornell-ece2300/ece2300-docs/docs/ece2300-lab2-calc-fpga-report.md

 !!! success "Lab Check-Off Task 3: Discuss Predicted Adder Critical Paths"

     Show a TA your block diagrams with the critical paths.
 Explain to the TA which design should have a shorter critical path and why.
+How much shorter will the critical path be?

 ### 3.1.
 Synthesize and Analyze Ripple-Carry Adder